-Fujifilm X-A10 versus Fujifilm X-E3
+Fujifilm X-A10 vs X-E3

 The Fujifilm X-A10 and the Fujifilm X-E3 are two digital cameras that were announced, respectively, in December 2016 and September 2017.
 Both the X-A10 and the X-E3 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-The X-A10 has a resolution of 16 megapixel, whereas the X-E3 provides 24 MP.
+The X-A10 has a resolution of 16 megapixels, whereas the X-E3 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-E3 is notably larger (14 percent) than the Fujifilm X-A10.
 Moreover, the X-E3 is slightly heavier (2 percent) than the X-A10.
 In this context, it is worth noting that neither the X-A10 nor the X-E3 are weather-sealed.

-The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
-Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
-On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.
+The size of the imaging sensor is a crucial determinant of image quality.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
+Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
+On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Both cameras under consideration feature an APS-C sensor and have a format factor (sometimes also referred to as "crop factor") of 1.5.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.